plasticuproject/blog/content/posts/Shares-Write-Up.md

 ![](/blog/images/shares/pics/amir/7.png)

 To further enumerate the **NFS (Network File System)** we will run the nmap script [nfs-ls](https://nmap.org/nsedoc/scripts/nfs-ls.html).
 This attempts to get useful information about files from NFS exports.
-We will also run **showmount** so see what file systems we could possibly mount and get access to.
+We will also run **showmount** to see what file systems we could possibly mount and get access to.

 ![](/blog/images/shares/pics/amir/8.png)
 ![](/blog/images/shares/pics/amir/9.png)